 If the school is oversubscribed, a waiting list will be held and parents/carers can request that their child is added to this list.
 A pupil's position on the list will be determined by the over-subscription criteria set out above.
 Children's places on a waiting list are subject to change according to additional information received about applications or children being added to the list.
+A waiting list will be held for the whole of the academic year for all year groups.
 No priority is given to the length of time that a child has been on the list.